 Keep reading to learn how to estimate how much formula you’ll need based on the age of your baby and the type of formula you buy.

-How long does a container or tub of formula last?
+How long does a can of baby formula last?

-Although there are many different types of baby formula, most major brands make about the same amount of liquid formula.
+Although there are many different types of baby formula, most major brands make about the same amount of liquid formula per ounce of powder.
 All of the numbers below are based on the standard powdered formula product for each company type.
-If you use more specialized formula (organic, anti-colic, soy-based, etc.) you can easily calculate your own estimate for how long your formula will last.
+If you use a more specialized formula (organic, anti-colic, soy-based, etc.) you can easily calculate your own estimate for how long your formula will last.

 In general, the smallest portions of baby formula that you can buy (around 12 oz by weight) will only last a few days for babies of all ages.
 An entire month’s supply of baby formula will end up being about 120-130 ounces of baby formula or 4 bulk-sized baby formula containers.